-- Scores for the General section of the Graduate Record Examination (GRE): Applicants must request Educational Testing Services (ETS) to submit official GRE scores directly to the NAU Graduate College.
-These scores are required for applicants to the Ph.D. program and optional for all other applicants. - 2.
-TOEFL Scores (International Students Only): International student applicants must request Educational Testing Services (ETS) to submit official TOEFL scores directly to the NAU Graduate College at the address below. - 3.
+- 2. . - 3.
 Transcripts: Applicants must request official transcripts of all college and university work to be submitted directly to the NAU Graduate College. - 4.
 Statement of Research Interests and Professional/Career Goals: Applicants must submit a detailed Statement of Intent (250 to 500 words in length) that clearly defines the applicant's educational and professional background, interests, and career objectives.
 An electronic copy of this statement can be attached to the online application to the Graduate College. - 5.
-Professional reference contact information: M.S. and M.F. program only.
-Provide contact information for 3 professional references.
-Faculty may contact your references as part of the admissions process.
-You are encouraged to list references with whom you are in recent contact. - 6.
-Three letters of recommendation: Ph.D. program only.
-Applicants must have three letters of recommendation to support their application.
+Three letters of recommendation: Applicants must have three letters of recommendation to support their application.
 Applicants are encouraged to arrange for recommendations from individuals with whom they have recent familiarity.
 One letter of recommendation can be from the student's proposed major professor.